Code-Institute-Submissions/Freddy2296-Luckluster-MarResub/README.md

 His code help me outline mine and his base for the readme also help so very well deserved thanks!

 ### Content and Media
-The product descriptions and images were obtained from sites like [Amazon](www.amazon.co.uk) and [Big Bang Comics](https://stores.comichub.com/big_bang_comics/).
-These were used to give an accrate representation of the products in question.
+The product descriptions and images were obtained from sites like [Amazon](www.amazon.co.uk) these were used to give an accrate representation of the products in question.

 ###### <i>Disclaimer: This project (Milestone 4) was created for educational purposes as part of the Code Institute's Full Stack Software Development Course.</i>